LMP USB-C Display Dock

 When it comes to video ports, the LMP Display Dock has them all, making it the most comprehensive USB-C video dock in the market: HDMI (4K@60 Hz), Mini-DisplayPort (4K@30 Hz), DisplayPort (4K@30 Hz), DVI (1080p@60 Hz) and VGA (1080p@60 Hz).
-Wherever you go, whatever video port you may need – The Display Dock covers them all in a single USB-C dock.
+Wherever you go, whatever video port you may need - the Display Dock covers them all in a single USB-C dock.

-Thanks to ist dual USB-C connection design, the Display Dock lets you extend your video content to two external displays (dual 4K monitor support), each at its maximum resolution and refresh rate.
+Thanks to its dual USB-C connection design, the Display Dock lets you extend your video content to two external displays (dual 4K monitor support), each at its maximum resolution and refresh rate.
 So you can have as many as three different pictures running independently at the same time (extend mode) and all with up to 4K resolutions.

 It is the only USB-C dock that supports 4K@60 Hz video output via HDMI and it comes at less than half the price of a Thunderbolt dock.
 Ideal for the professional user, the passionate movie watcher or the avid gamer alike - take advantage of 4K video with high-frequency 60 Hz refresh rate.

-Besides the 5 video ports, the LMP USB-C Display Dock connects to the outside world via Gigabit Ethernet and its two USB 3.0 ports of which one can charge a smartphone or tablet with up to 1.5A.
-The USB-C port allows pass-through power (Power Delivery) with up to 55W or can be used alternatively for data transfer (5 Gbps).
+Besides the 5 video ports, the LMP USB-C Display Dock connects to the outside world via Gigabit Ethernet and its two USB 3.0 ports of which one can charge a smartphone or tablet with up to 1.5 A. The USB-C port allows pass-through power (Power Delivery) with up to 55 W or can be used alternatively for data transfer (5 Gbps).
 The audio out port (3.5 mm jack) allows to connect a speaker or headphone.
 For full functionality, both USB-C host connecting cables must be plugged in to the host.
-Compatible with all Mac with two free Thunderbolt 3/USB-C ports.
+Compatible with all Macs with two free Thunderbolt 3/USB-C ports.